 An article from the Wall Street Journal describes policyholders dealing with premium increases on these older product series.
 These "legacy policies" were priced too low based on less conservative underwriting, low lapse rates, low-interest rates, and other factors.
 All of these policies were sold before rate stability rues, which are now in place in most states.

 The American College of Financial has prepared a video rebuttal to the article that can help you and your family decide what to do about LTC Insurance if you received a rate increase on one of those old plans, or are now considering adding Long-Term Care Insurance to your overall retirement plan.
-This is worth a watch:
+This video is worth watching:

-Most long-term care insurance policies are intended to have level premiums.
-There are some policies where the premium does go up each year, by design, as benefits increase or you elect to increase benefits.
-However, most policies have premiums which are intended to remain level based on your age at the time of application, your health, and the amount of coverage you selected.
+Most Long-Term Care Insurance policies are intended to have level premiums.
+There are some policies where the premium does go up each year, by design, as benefits increase or you elect to purchase additional benefits.
+However, most policies have premiums that are intended to remain level based on your age at the time of application, your health, and the amount of coverage you selected.